CINPLA/expipe/docs/introduction.rst

 Introduction
 ------------

+Technological advances are revolutionizing methods in neuroscience.
-We are witnessing a revolution in methodology in neuroscience today, due to technological advances.
-The vast collection of recording setups used on a variety of experimental subjects puts high demands on flexible data organization.
+The vast collection of recording setups used, and the large variety of experimental subjects puts high demands on flexible data organization.

+Often in neuroscience, the experimental setup is not finalized or rigidly predefined before data acquisition begins.
+Results may require additional branches of experimentation or reevaluation of the setup.
+Put simply, experiments have a tendency to organically grow along the experimental time line.

+Expipe is thus introduced as an organizational tool that grow organically together with the experimentation - to ease data management in such experimental paradigms.

-To ease this organization we introduce a tool for the experiment pipeline named `expipe`.
-The aims of `expipe` is to organize metadata in a way such that they:
+The aims of `expipe` is to organize data and metadata in a way such that they:

 * are flexible towards a multitude of user aspects.
 * are readable for humans and machines for many years to come.